Best Day Trips in Virginia: Ultimate Guide

 Then take a stroll around the campus of the University of Virginia and check out the historical marker outside the Edgar Allen Poe Room, restored to the period from when he was a student there.

+Charlottesville is just a short drive from Thomas Jefferson’s Monticello and James Monroe’s Highlands estate.
 Other things to do in Charlottesville include the Fralin Museum of Art and the Virginia Discovery Museum.

 Virginia Beach

+Virginia Beach is one of the most popular Virginia day trip destinations for locals and tourists alike.
 Just a few hours from Washington, D.C., Virginia Beach offers everything from sandy beaches and boating to great restaurants and shopping.

 If you’re looking for a day of relaxation, head to the beach.
-You can soak up the sun, go for a swim or take a stroll down the boardwalk.
+You can soak up the sun, go for a swim, or take a stroll down the boardwalk.

 For those who want a little more excitement, there are plenty of options.
 You can go parasailing or take a surfing lesson.
 Other options include exploring the Virginia Aquarium and Marine Science Center, checking out the Cape Henry Lighthouse, and more.